 Between 1750 and 1860 both royalists and refugees were tied to late medieval values expressed in “the manor”, with politics that were based anti-democratic landholding elites against their former serf, now tenant and freeholders (or indentured servants).
 Both lived in a world that fused government with economy.
 Each grouping struggled to express their ambitions, individual autonomy, and personal lifestyle.
 Accordingly, the 17th and 18th Century South (below Philadelphia) became the last bastion of English late-medieval civilization.
 The cornerstone of that society and civilization was the manor-plantation–not the city/town.
 Export-agriculture was how they paid the bills.
 A deferential elite and its deferential workforce, and an exportable agricultural product was what made it work.
 It also set in motion a Great Civil War with the Yankee and Midlanders who wanted nothing to do with them and their economy and way of life.

-Say it another way, this is the bottom foundation of American regionalism.
-The regions in 1789 were for all practical purposes two distinct nations living under a shared Constitution held together by vagueness, compromise, and a hope it would somehow work out over time.
-Salient to economic development was the impossible reality that each adopted a quite different economic base.
-The cultural war now had an economic dimension.
+Say it another way, this is the foundation of present-day American regionalism.
+Regions (the North and South in 1789) were for all practical purposes two distinct nations living under a shared Constitution, held together by vagueness, compromise, and a hope it would somehow work out over time.
+Salient to economic development was the reality each adopted a quite different economic base.
+The cultural war now had an economic dimension–or was it the other way around?
 ED would, as always, be caught in the cross-hairs.

 the Tidewater “Cavalier”